-4.8.3 Our response to children carrying knives or other weapons in school and in situations out of school is aligned to the Manchester Knife and Weapon Carrying in Schools and Colleges Guidance (Knife Crime Protocol) in which we take a holistic and measured approach on a case by case basis to such incidents in and out of school.
-(See Appendix C)
+Our response to children carrying knives or other weapons in school and in situations out of school is aligned to the Manchester Knife and Weapon Carrying in Schools and Colleges Guidance (Knife Crime Protocol) in which we take a holistic and measured approach on a case-by-case basis to such incidents in and out of school and seek guidance from the Manchester Violence Reduction unit.
+Link to report: Knife Crime and Youth Violence Protocol for Education. (gmvru.co.uk)

-5. CASE MANAGEMENT, RECORD KEEPING & MULTI-AGENCY WORKING
+7. CASE MANAGEMENT, RECORD KEEPING & MULTI-AGENCY WORKING

-5.1 KEEPING RECORDS
+KEEPING RECORDS

-All safeguarding records are held on CPOMS
+All safeguarding records are held on CPOMS:

-- 5.1.1 We keep and maintain up to date information on children on the school roll including where and with whom the child is living, attainment, attendance, referrals to and support from other agencies.
-The record will also include a chronology of any other significant event in a child's life and up to date contact details for adults who have day to day care of the child. - 5.1.2 We keep copies of all referrals to Children and Families Services, the Early Help Hub and any other agencies related to safeguarding children. - 5.1.3 We keep our safeguarding records secure.
+- We keep and maintain up to date information on children on the school roll including where and with whom the child is living, attainment, attendance, referrals to and support from other agencies.
+The record will also include a chronology of any other significant event in a child's life and up to date contact details for adults who have day to day care of the child. - We keep copies of all referrals to Children and Families Services, the Early Help Hub and any other agencies related to safeguarding children. - We keep our safeguarding records secure.

-5.2 RECORDING AND REPORTING CONCERNS
+RECORDING AND REPORTING CONCERNS

-- 5.2.1 All staff, volunteers and visitors have a responsibility to report any concerns about the welfare and safety of a child and all such concerns must be taken seriously (Appendix A).
-If a concern arises all staff, volunteers and visitors must: - Speak to the DSL or the person who acts in their absence face to face, before the child leaves school - Agree with this person what action should be taken, by whom and when it will be reviewed
+All staff, volunteers and visitors have a responsibility to report any concerns about the welfare and safety of a child and all such concerns must be taken seriously.
+If a concern arises all staff, volunteers and visitors must:

-- Record the concern using our safeguarding recording system CPOMS - All staff are aware of what to do if they are worried a child is being abused:
+- Speak to the DSL or the person who acts in their absence face to face, before the child leaves school - Agree with this person what action should be taken, by whom and when it will be reviewed - Record the concern using our safeguarding recording system CPOMS - All staff are aware of what to do if they are worried a child is being abused: